 When you get married one of the most important conversations that needs to happen is one about expectations.
 To be honest, you should probably have that conversation before you get married, and revisit it often since expectations can shift with time and life experiences.
 The conversation about expectations lets each person know what the other one wants and expects, and it also gives each person a great chance to voice concerns about any of the expectations that come up.

 One of the beautiful things about marriage is that we have a partner in life, who is often able to meet many of our needs.
 It truly is a blessing.
 But we also have to be careful about setting unreasonable expectations.
 There are some needs we have that our spouses just can’t meet, and frankly, they shouldn’t have to.

-Here are 5 needs your spouse probably can’t meet.
+Here are a couple of needs your spouse probably can’t meet.

 When it comes to emotional peace, we often find it by working through any baggage we may have.
 Life can dish out a lot, and when we don’t work through our “stuff” the baggage begins to build.
 The thing is, no matter how much your spouse loves you, working through that “stuff” and finding the peace you deserve is something you have to do on your own.
 You spouse can offer support, but you have to do the work.

 Shouldn’t your spouse make you feel happy?
 Of course they should.
 However, the happiness you feel from being with your mate should just be the icing on the cake.
 The person you marry cannot be your source of happiness.
 The process of finding happiness in life is something we have to figure out on our own.
 Expecting someone else to supply your happiness is a dangerous move.